Siem Reap Travel Guide

 Ta Phrom Temple, Siem Reap © Justin Vidamo

-Siem Reap is the main access city for the magnificent temples of Angkor, and a popular launching pad for onward travel into Thailand.
-Although somewhat marred by hastily constructed modern buildings, Siem Reap does have beautiful colonial architecture, particularly in the Old French Quarter.
-The city offers many attractions for visitors, including Apsara dance performances, museums, craft shops and markets.
+On the northern shores of the Tonle Sap Lake, is the region of Siem Reap; the main access city for the magnificent temples of Angkor, and a popular launching pad for further travel into Cambodia and Thailand.
+The city offers many attractions for visitors, including Apsara dance performances, museums, craft shops, and markets.

-Siem Reap's most famous feature is the Temple of Angkor Wat, dating from the 9th century.
-The temple complex is situated just three miles (5km) from the city centre.
-This intriguing and powerful site has been luring visitors for decades; it is acknowledged as one of the wonders of the world, and has been declared a UNESCO World Heritage Site.
+Siem Reap's most famous feature is the magnificent Temple of Angkor Wat, situated just three miles (5km) from the city centre.
+Dating from the 12th century, the largest religious monument in the world has been luring visitors for decades.
+It is acknowledged as one of the wonders of the world, and has been declared a UNESCO World Heritage Site.
 Within the city, the Angkor National Museum provides useful historical and cultural background for the Angkor Temples and the ancient Khmer civilization.
-The Aki Ra Landmine Museum is also worth a visit for an understanding of the ongoing war Cambodia is fighting against these weapons.
+Another worthwhile museum is the Aki Ra Landmine Museum which gives touristsan understanding of the ongoing war Cambodia is fighting against these weapons.